taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 12

 Eireena: **"Good.
-Last night, Lieutenant Colonel Santiago Garcia of the **WORLD GOV** Peacekeepers told the Green Haven Clarksville Council that he has received multiple reports of the Green Havens being attacked by large wolf-like creatures."**
+Last night, Lieutenant Colonel Santiago Garcia of the World Government Peacekeepers told the Green Haven Clarksville Council that he has received multiple reports of the Green Havens being attacked by large wolf-like creatures."**

 A panel of flashback: the salivating fangs, the terribly cold eyes, a sense of impossibly fast movement for something so large.